Addressing inequity

 Eva Marie Carney

-Eva Marie Carney is The Kwek Society’s Founder and Executive Director.
+Eva Marie Carney is the Founder and Executive Director of The Kwek Society, a women-led and woman-directed nonprofit operating across the United States with the dual mission of ending period poverty among Indigenous communities and celebrating, and educating about, puberty and periods.
 She holds elected office as a Member of the Legislature of the Citizen Potawatomi Nation, with reservation lands near Shawnee, Oklahoma.
-She also works as a human rights lawyer through Just Neighbors, a nonprofit law firm operating from Annandale, Virginia.
-Just Neighbors generously grants The Kwek Society office and meeting space.
+She also works as a human rights lawyer through Just Neighbors, a nonprofit law firm.
 Eva is one of a number of Menstrual Health content area experts who have built Our Bodies Ourselves Today, a world-class online platform providing up-to-date, trustworthy, and inclusive information about health, sexuality, and well-being.
-She is a dual citizen of the United States and the Citizen Potawatomi Nation and lives in Virginia.
+She is a dual citizen of the United States and the Citizen Potawatomi Nation and lives in Northern Virginia.

 Eva earlier was a partner in a Washington, D.C. law firm and an Assistant General Counsel with the U.S. Securities and Exchange Commission.
 Eva graduated from the University of San Francisco with a BA in history and received her JD from Stanford Law School.
 Her husband Alan L. Cohen and their two adult children actively support The Kwek Society, and their dog Bailey serves as the organization’s Chief of Morale.